thumbiko/AWM24/README.md

 * Location Search: Users can search for towns and cities across Ireland to find meetup locations.
 The app uses OpenStreetMap with Leaflet.js for interactive maps.
 * Geospatial Data: Leveraging GeoDjango and PostGIS, the app allows for precise location tracking and querying of geographic data.
 * The app includes locations from every county in Ireland, ensuring all major towns and cities are represented.

+## Steps to Deploy to cloud
+*Create an Azure Virtual Machine (VM):

+*Set up a new VM in the Azure Portal and install Docker.
+Register a Domain Name:

+*Purchase a domain via Azure or any registrar and configure DNS settings to point to your VM's public IP.
+Obtain an SSL Certificate:

+*Install Certbot on your VM and use it to secure your domain with an SSL certificate.
+Set Up Azure Container Registry (ACR) or DockerHub:

+*Push Docker image to DockerHub for deployment.
+Deploy Application:

+*Pull your Docker image from DockerHub, then run it on your Azure VM.
+Access Your Application:

+*Visit your domain to access the deployed application.